More money for sewer project irks Norton voters

 “It’s the first time we came back since we started construction and were able to see what was in the road,” Pederson said.

-Sewer rates and a $1.7 million from the housing authority from a state grant cover the costs.
+Sewer rates and $1.7 million from the housing authority from a state grant cover the costs.

 “This is a giant leap forward for this community,” Grant said.